Author has written 19 stories for Hunchback of Notre Dame, Hunchback of Notre Dame, Hellboy, and My Little Pony.

 Favourite topics for writing: Tortured souls suffering for mistakes long past, overcoming unfair conditions, forgotten spirits, elder gods, purity turned evil through innocence, emotionally scarred individuals forced to make tough choices, battles to the death with atypical weapons such as rotten femurs or icky charms.

-A few pet peeves: Mary-Sue stories, grossly inappropriate technology or social norms in historical fiction, drivers who don't signal, liars, frequent spelling and grammatical errors, people that talk lots and say nothing, verbal tics, perversion of language, political correctness, small grumpy dogs with sharp teeth, chauvinist pigs, censorship, pseudoscience and all of it's frauds, misuse of French, improper cadence while speaking, and the religious right.
+A few pet peeves: Mary-Sue stories, grossly inappropriate technology or social norms in historical settings, drivers who don't signal, liars, frequent spelling and grammatical errors, people who talk lots and say nothing, verbal tics, perversion of language, political correctness, small grumpy dogs with sharp teeth, chauvinist pigs, censorship, pseudoscience and all of it's frauds, misuse of French, improper cadence while speaking, and the religious right.

 Essentially, I try my best to make something worth reading with a believable setting, believable own-characters and in-character borrowed ones.
 I can't get it all right, but the effort should show.
 Also, some of it should be horrifying.